compound-finance/comet/README.md

 #### Other considerations

-Make sure that the deploying address has a sufficient amount of the chain's native asset (i.e. 2 ETH for Goerli, 2 AVAX for Fuji)
+Make sure that the deploying address has a sufficient amount of the chain's native asset (i.e. 2 ETH for Sepolia, 2 AVAX for Fuji)

 ### Clone Multisig